tjmora/g-font/README.md

 3. Do everything your website can in developmental mode, making sure all the hydration events lead up to the collection of all the fonts your website needs, and making sure you're not refreshing the tab.
 You also need to visit all the routes that has their own fonts that needs to be collected.
-You will notice the log console gets logged with objects with properties `url` and `urlLength`.
+You will notice the log console gets logged with Google Font API URLs.

 4. Once you're confident all your needed fonts are already collected in the background, look at the log console again.
-Normally if you didn't refresh the tab, the latest logged object (w/ props `url` and `urlLength`) would have the longest URL.
-Otherwise, you may need to scroll up in the log console to look for the object with the longest `urlLength`.
-Copy the value of `url` prop from that object and replace the `CHANGE_THIS` href value from step no. 1 with it.
+Copy the latest (or longest) Google Font API URL from the browser's console.
+Change the `CHANGE_THIS` href value from step no. 1 into what you just copied.
 You may also want to replace the `&display=block` part of the link with `&display=swap`.
 [Check this out to learn more about block vs swap](https://developer.chrome.com/blog/font-display/#font-download-timelines).